Tangent128/hermit/README.md

 --
 * `charLookup`: tool to search for unicode characters by keyword (database is very small right now though)
 * `prompt-alternia`: a Homestuck-troll-themed shell prompt.
 Only applies to zsh.
+* `prompt-bach`: a simple music-note shell prompt.
+Only applies to bash, and is mainly included for pun's sake.

 Notes
 --